robertbaker13/phase-0-handbook/coding-references/driver-code.md

 divide_number(8920, 34)
 ```

-This is math that most of us can not do in our head, can you trust the computer to do what you expect it to?
-Lets write some tests to see.
+This is math that most of us can not do in our head.
+Can you trust the computer to do what you expect it to?
+Let's write some tests to see.

 ```ruby
 def divide_number(dividend, divisor)